K-theoretic Chern class formulas for vexillary degeneracy loci: -theta and -eta polynomials

 The above Pfaffian formulas for vexillary degeneracy loci of types B, C, and D do not include all loci coming from isotropic Grassmannians.
 In general, in addition to conditions on intersections between two isotropic subspaces, one must impose conditions of the form

 where $E_p$ is isotropic and $F_{q}$ is coisotropic---that is, $F_{q}\supseteq F_{q}^\perp$.

 Conditions involving coisotropic subspaces introduce another layer of complication.
 The main difficulty lies in deciding which conditions are allowed, and which are redundant.
 In the isotropic Grassmannian case, where $p$ is fixed, the loci can be indexed by {\em $p$-strict partitions}, following \cite{bkt1,bkt2}.
-The more general loci we consider here might be called ``weakly vexillary''.
+The more general loci we consider here could be called ``theta-vexillary'', because their classes (in type C) are flagged theta-polynomials.
 They are described by certain triples $\triple=(\bk,\bp,\bq)$, where $\bk$ and $\bp$ are as before, but $\bq$ is allowed to include negative entries---corresponding to the coisotropic bundles.
 The requirements on $\triple$ and the definition of the loci $\Omega_\triple$ are the same as in \cite{af2}.
 We will quickly review the setup below, referring to [{\it op.~cit.}] for further explanation.

-The Chern class formulas we obtain for weakly vexillary loci naturally extend the cohomology formulas from \cite{af2}, which are recovered by taking $\beta=0$.
+The Chern class formulas we obtain for theta-vexillary loci naturally extend the cohomology formulas from \cite{af2}, which are recovered by taking $\beta=0$.
 In types B and C, the ``main cases'' of the Grassmannian formulas (where $k_i=i$ and $p_i=p$ for all $i$) again recover the results of \cite{himn}.
 The ``general case'' is new, as are the type D formulas.

 Once one knows the formulas, the proofs are straightforward combinations of the arguments from \cite{af2} and the methods used in proving Theorems~\ref{t.mainA}--\ref{t.mainD} above, so here I will only give a very quick indication of the main point.